The Pulse (B.C): In the Dark Water 4

 My copy of The Völuspá is slipping from its precarious cradle around the faucet and threatening to plunge into the water below.
-800 years old, this book tells about the birth of the world and about the final cataclysm.
+800 years old, it recounts the birth of the world and the final cataclysm.
 It was written by the völva, or seeress.

 The screen seems to be sending me signals in morse code.
 The deeper I look into it the deeper its messages become.
 Or perhaps it’s just my eyelids that are blinking up and down, on and off, in an attempt to ward off the phantoms of sleep.
 I put my fingers here and there on the trackpad and the screen blinks on and off various sites — apocalypse.org, odinsrefuge.edu, endoftheworld.cia — while my thoughts slip toward Ragnarök, the final Battle of Evermore.

 I'm not sure Old Rex will be impressed with references to popular culture, but I could note, by way of introduction, that the apocalypse of Ragnarök has been retold recently in Norwegian Speed Metal — in Darkthrone's Panzerfaust and Transilvanian Hunger, and by Gaahl, the Sauron of Norwegian black metal, in Gorgoroth’s 2003 album Twilight of the Idols.

 The music conjures the desolation of Tolkien's high dark plateau, Gorgoroth, the bleak realm of Sauron’s forges and mines.
 The music isn't recommended for suicidal adolescents, unless they find it somehow cathartic to travel deep into the province of Mordor, which if I had to locate on a map would be somewhere north of Hammerfest, in the north of Norway, in the Land of the Ice and Snow.